 Werrenrath hosted a slew of famous guests over the years at his summer residence, including Eleanor Roosevelt, Enrico Caruso, Joan Crawford, and Clark Gable.
 The camp was also later owned by actress Brooke Shields.

 Join AARCH as we travel back to the 1930s for this special afternoon on the shore.
 Sip a signature 1930s-inspired cocktail featuring locally-made craft spirits by Altona distillery Murray’s Fools Distilling Co., makers of fine small batches of vodka, brandy, whisky, and aquavit.
 Enjoy delicious hors d’oeuvres and friendly conversation.
 Listen to the jazz and contemporary sounds of the Wickmoore Jazz Trio while perusing our silent auction items.
 The event also includes a meet and greet with Eleanor Roosevelt, AARCH’s very special guest for the evening.
 We can’t wait to see you there!

 Individual tickets are $125 per person.
 Young Preservationist tickets are $40 (ages 30 and under).
-Price includes delicious hot and cold hors d’oeuvres, refreshments, behind-the-scenes tour of hotel and a special room rate to stay at Hotel Saranac (July 16 & 17).
+Price includes delicious hot and cold hors d’oeuvres, refreshments, a tour of Werrenrath Camp.
+Tickets available HERE.

 Sponsorship opportunities and special display spaces for business-level sponsorships are available.
-Visit https://www.aarch.org/product/gala-sponsorships/for details.
-Proceeds from reception benefit AARCH’s preservation efforts in towns and communities throughout the Park.
+Contact Virginia for more information or purchase sponsorships directly on our website HERE.
+Proceeds from this exciting event will benefit AARCH’s preservation efforts in towns and communities throughout the Adirondack Park.